braice/MuMuDVB/doc/README.txt

 # dpkg -i mumudvb*.deb
 ----------------------

-Otherwise you can use aptitude as usual
+Otherwise you can use aptitude/synaptic as usual

 Usage
 -----

-The documentation for configuration file syntax is in `doc/README_CONF` or in HTML version on MuMuDVB's website.
+The documentation for configuration file syntax is in `doc/README_CONF.txt` (link:README_CONF.html[HTML version]).

 Usage: